spacefreak86/pyquarantine-milter/README.md

     Notification e-mail subject.
 All e-mail template variable described above is usable.
   * **notification_email_template**
     Path to the notification e-mail template.
 It is hold in memory during runtime.
-  * **notification_email_replacement_img**
-    Path to the image to replace images in e-mails.
-It is hold in memory during runtime.
-Leave it empty to disable.
   * **notification_email_embedded_imgs**
     Comma-separated list of images to embed into the notification e-mail.
 The Content-ID of each image will be set to the filename, so you can reference it from the e-mail template.
 All images are hold in memory during runtime.
     Leave empty to disable.

+The following configuration options are optional for this notification type:
+  * **notification_email_strip_images**
+    Enable to strip images from e-mails.
+This option superseeds notification_email_replacement_img.
+  * **notification_email_replacement_img**
+    Path to an image to replace images in e-mails.
+It is hold in memory during runtime.

 ### Actions
 Every quarantine responds with a milter-action if an e-mail header matches the configured regular expression.
 Please think carefully what you set here or your MTA will do something you do not want.